hobinrude/ComfyUI_DWposeDeluxe/README.md

 ## Known issues

+- UI is not optimized for Nodes 2.0
 - Thresholds need to be looked at
 - Not enough stars 🤪

-This node pack is still under development but feel free to report any `Issues`.
+This node pack is still under development, so reporting any `Issues` is much apperciated.
 Same goes for additional feature requests, which are more than welcome in `Issues` section.

 ## Fun fact